Trump Sees Ivanka Trump As His ‘Prized Possession,’ Claims CNN Anchor

 — Kushner News Network (@BreakingNewsKNN) August 29, 2017

 CNN reports that Trump has a “habit” of having Ivanka drop in on meetings, almost like an Art of the Deal secret move.
 When Ivanka walked into the meeting, the group “immediately careened off-topic,” reports CNN.
-Suggesting that Ivanka is sent in as a distraction to these meetings was contradicted by AshLee Strong, who is House Speaker Paul Ryan’s spokesperson.
+Suggesting that Ivanka was sent in as a distraction to these meetings was contradicted by AshLee Strong, who is House Speaker Paul Ryan’s spokesperson.
 She said that wasn’t the case at all with this meeting.

 By the time Ivanka made her way into the meeting, the decision to raise the borrowing plan for the next three months was already done.
 When Ivanka entered, her father had just sided with the Democrats in a move to assure disaster relief funding via the passage of the bill.
 Ivanka walked into the meeting to talk briefly about the child tax credit, which is her pet project and not a distraction ploy.